antononcube/ConversationalAgents/Projects/PhoneDialingDialogsAgent/README.md

 ## Grammar design

  The derived grammar describes sentences that:
- 1. fit the end user expectations, and
+ 1. fit end user expectations, and
  2. are used to switch between the FSM states.

  Because of the simplicity of FSM and the natural language commands only few iterations were done with the